Top-H Decoding: Adapting the Creativity and Coherence with Bounded Entropy in Text Generation: Experiments

 Specifically, we compute the log-likelihood of each generated token during autoregressive generation, average these values across the entire sequence.
 This process is repeated in multiple temperature settings ---\(0.7\), \(1.2\), \(1.6\), \(2.0\), and \(2.5\)---and for three different sampling strategies: top-$p$, min-$p$, and top-H. The result is portrayed in Fig. \ref{fig:temp_coherence}.
 As the temperature increases, the log-likelihood of the text generated under min-$p$ and top-$p$ sampling declines sharply.
 This suggests that the coherence of these methods is highly sensitive to temperature and that at higher temperatures, where increased creativity is encouraged, the generated text tends to become less coherent.
 In contrast, top-H adjusts adaptively to the entropy of the distribution of the next token \(\textit{H}(p)\), effectively constraining randomness.
 As a result, it maintains more consistent and coherent output even in high-temperature settings.

 \textbf{Impact of $\alpha$ parameter.} The only hyperparameter in top-H sampling is $\alpha$, which directly controls the maximum allowable entropy for the distribution \(q\).
-As such, careful tuning of $\alpha$ is essential.
+As such, a careful tuning of $\alpha$ is essential.
 To determine an appropriate value, we randomly select 50 development samples from the Alpaca-Eval dataset and use LLaMA3.1–8B–Instruct to generate responses.
 We explore values of $\alpha$ in the range [0.1, 0.9], with increments of 0.05.
-For each candidate value, we run the model on the development set and evaluate the outputs using our LLM-as-a-judge prompt (same as section \ref{exp:judge}) to assess both creativity and coherence.
+For each candidate value, we run the model on the development set and evaluate the outputs using our LLM-as-a-judge prompt (the same as in Section \ref{exp:judge}) to assess both creativity and coherence.
 The optimal value of $\alpha$ is selected based on its ability to best balance these two objectives.
 The results of the creativity and coherence evaluation, averaged over 50 development samples, are presented in Figure~\ref{fig:alpha}.
 As \(\alpha\) increases, the entropy threshold becomes more permissive, allowing greater randomness in token selection.
-Consequently, creativity tends to increase while coherence declines.
+Consequently, creativity tends to increase, while coherence tends to decline.
 The optimal value of \(\alpha\) is the point at which these two metrics are best balanced.
-Based on the figure, we observe that \(\alpha = 0.4\) yields the highest average across creativity and coherence scores, indicating it as the most suitable choice.
+Based on the figure, we observe that \(\alpha = 0.4\) produces the highest average in the creativity and coherence scores, indicating it as the most suitable choice.
 Additional quantitative results are provided in Appendix~\ref{app:alpha_more_results}.

 \paragraph{Empirical optimality of the top-H decoding strategy.} We now empirically evaluate the competitiveness of the greedy algorithm of the top-H relative to the optimal solution of the \textsc{ECMM} problem, found by exhaustive search.
 We randomly sample 20 prompts from the Alpaca-Eval dataset and generate responses using the top-H method.
 At each generation step, the candidate set of tokens is restricted to the top-15 tokens of the probability distribution predicted by the model.
 To obtain the optimal solution, we exhaustively enumerate all possible \(2^{15}\) subsets of the feasible token set and identify the subset \(S^*\) that maximizes the objective \(\Gamma_{S^*}\), subject to the entropy constraint \(H(q) \leq 0.4\,H(p)\), with \(q\) denoting the distribution over selected subset.